 Spouses in the U.S. under H4 status

-While we are happy and we welcome work authorization for H4 holders whose H1B spouses have begun the greencard process, this still leaves an entire group of H4 spouses whose spouses have yet to begin the greencard process without the ability to work.
-A broad immigration bill that passed the Senate last year included major changes to the H-1B program, namely a provision that would grant work authorization to the spouses of all H-1B visa holders.
-Unfortunately, the House has not taken up that bill, and it remains unclear if it will move on any major immigration measures this year.
+While we are happy and we welcome work authorization for H4 holders whose H1B spouses have begun the Green Card process, this still leaves an entire group of H4 spouses whose spouses have yet to begin the Green Card process without the ability to work.
+A broad immigration bill that passed the Senate last year included major changes to the H1-B program, namely a provision that would grant work authorization to the spouses of all H1-B visa holders.
+Unfortunately, the House of Representatives has not taken up that bill, and it remains unclear if it will move on any major immigration measures this year.

-If you have any question or concerns about the immigration status or yourself or your family or your ability to work legally in the U.S. please contact our main office at (916) 613-3553, we have offices conveniently located in Sacramento and San Francisco.
-We help clients locally and throughout the U.S. and abroad.
+If you have any question or concerns about the immigration status or yourself or your family or your ability to work legally in the U.S. please contact our main office at (916) 613-3553, we have offices conveniently located in Sacramento and Stockton.
+We help clients locally, throughout the U.S. and abroad.